-Trump suggests car imports may be the next target for tariffs
+US car imports may be the next target for tariffs

 "Core industries such as automobiles and automotive parts are critical to our strength as a Nation," Trump said in a statement.

 The Commerce Department said the investigation will cover cars, SUVs, vans, light trucks and automotive parts.
+It made no mention of the possible measures that could follow, but The Wall Street Journal reported that Trump was seeking tariffs of as much as 25% on auto imports.

 The move is already drawing opposition from parts of the American auto industry.

-"To treat auto imports like a national security threat would be a self-inflicted economic disaster for American consumers, dealers, and dealership employees," said the American International Automobile Dealers Association, which represents franchises that sell foreign brands like Toyota and Volkswagen.
+"To treat auto imports like a national security threat would be a self-inflicted economic disaster for American consumers, dealers, and dealership employees," said the American International Automobile Dealers Association, which represents franchises that sell foreign brands like Toyota (TM) and Volkswagen (VLKAY).

 The association warned in a statement that tariffs would push up car prices for American families.